The Almond and the Seahorse

-The Almond and the Seahorse is a 2022 British drama film directed by Celyn Jones and Tom Stern and written by Jones and Kaite O'Reilly, based on O'Reilly's 2008 stage play of the same name.
+The Almond and the Seahorse is a 2022 British drama film directed by Celyn Jones and Tom Stern and written by Jones and Kaite O'Reilly, based on O'Reilly's 2008 stage play.
 It stars Rebel Wilson, Charlotte Gainsbourg, Trine Dyrholm, Jones, Alice Lowe, Ruth Madeley, and Meera Syal.
 The story follows the lives of two couples who deal with their loved ones who suffer from anterograde amnesia.

 The film premiered at the Zurich Film Festival on 26 September 2022.

 Plot

 Sarah, an archeologist, struggles to care for her husband, Joe, who suffers from anterograde amnesia.
 He has a traumatic brain injury resulting from surgery that removed a benign brain tumor two years ago.
 As a result, he has severe short-term memory loss, is socially disinhibited, and suffers from mood swings.

 Nearby, Toni lives with her lesbian partner, Gwen, who has a similar disability.
 Every day, she wakes up and can't remember the last 15 years.
 Before sustaining a TBI in a car accident, Gwen was a cellist, but no longer plays.
 Toni used to work as an architect, but retired to care for Gwen fulltime.
 Unfortunately, Gwen grows increasingly distrustful, and is admitted to Open Field TBI Hospital as a live-in patient.

 At Open Field, Dr. Falmer tells Sarah that TBI patients used to commonly die, but now the majority survive.
 This has caused a "silent epidemic" in which spouses and families become primary caregivers.
 Sarah holds out hope that Joe will recover.
 Falmer suggests using memory aids to improve his independence.

 Sarah records a tape explaining how parts of the brain called the amygdala and hippocampus (the titular "almond" and "seahorse") allow people to create new memories.
 These parts of Joe's brain no longer work correctly.
 The tape easily explains the situation when he forgets.
 However, upon being retold, Joe usually grows upset and is unable to fully comprehend the truth.
 Memory aids, like timers and notes, fail to help him accomplish tasks.
 His mind is so erratic that he needs personal supervision to simply take his medication.

 Toni brings Gwen's cello to the hospital.
 She's told by Falmer that her presence sometimes upsets Gwen, and so she leaves in a huff.